 The transaction involves captives formed by business owners to purportedly insure risks of their business entities.
-The participant examinations confirm the commonality of ownership and voting interests between the insureds and captive.
-If there are multiple owners, then an owner or person related to that owner (within the meaning of §§ 267(b) or 707(b)) or Insured must directly or indirectly own at least 20 percent of the voting power or value of the outstanding stock of Captive for this factor to be met with respect to that owner.
+The participant examinations confirm the commonality of ownership and voting interests between the insureds and captives.
+Participant examinations also confirm that, with a few exceptions, if there are multiple owners, then an owner or person related to that owner (within the meaning of §§ 267(b) or 707(b) or Insured directly or indirectly own at least 20 percent of the voting power or value of the outstanding stock of Captive.

 Accordingly, Factor 4 is satisfied if the 20 percent test is met.